President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 Work Authorization

-Yes, individuals who receive Parole in Place are eligible to apply for work authorization in the United States.
-The process involves the following steps:
+USCIS has not yet determined if individuals who receive Parole in Place will be eligible to apply for work authorization in the United States.

 Documentation Needed & Process